clarko0/Vault-of-Knowledge/Level 4 Apprenticeship/Evidence Plan/Evidence Plan.md

 - Illustrates their approach to meeting unexpected minor changes at work and outlines their approach to delivering within their remit using their initiative.

 To demonstrate this KSB, describe a situation where you encountered an unexpected minor change, such as a last-minute requirement adjustment in the Intranet project.
 Explain how you quickly assessed the impact of the change, adjusted your workflow, and reprioritized tasks to accommodate it without disrupting the overall project timeline.
 Highlight how you used your initiative to find a solution, such as proposing a simple workaround or optimizing an existing feature to meet the new requirements.
 This shows your ability to adapt, take responsibility, and deliver quality work even when faced with unforeseen challenges.
-# B7
-- Explains how they have communicated effectively in a variety of situations to both a technical and non-technical audience.

-Describe specific instances where you've communicated with both technical and non-technical audiences.
-For example, when discussing a feature of the Intranet project with developers, you might have used technical language, detailed diagrams, or code snippets to ensure precision.
-In contrast, when presenting the same feature to non-technical stakeholders or management, you would have simplified the explanation, focusing on the benefits, user impact, and overall project goals, avoiding jargon.
-Highlight how adapting your communication style to the audience ensured clarity, understanding, and alignment across different groups, leading to successful collaboration and decision-making.
 # B8
 - Illustrates how they have responded to the business context with curiosity to explore new opportunities and techniques and tenacity to improve solution performance.